TexasVoice

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with descriptions for both 'days' and 'limit' parameters.
-The description does not add additional meaning to these parameters, so baseline of 3 is appropriate.
+Schema description coverage is 100%, with clear descriptions for 'days' and 'limit'.
+The tool description adds no additional parameter-level semantics beyond the ranking context, so baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.